lulzsun/Chegg-E-book-to-PDF/README.md

-<span> NOTICE: This program no longer works as intended.
+<span> NOTICE: This program is no longer working as intended.
 Please do not ask me to fix it, I am not supporting this anymore.
 This is open source for a reason, so feel free to fix it yourself.</span>

 # Chegg E-book to PDF
 Designed to simply download an e-book off of Chegg and convert it into a PDF.